 - Industry income (knowledge transfer)

 Universities are excluded from the Latin America University Rankings if they do not teach undergraduates or if their research output amounted to fewer than 500 papers in total between 2010 and 2014.

 Institutions provide and sign off their institutional data for use in the rankings.
 On the rare occasions when a particular data point is not provided – which affects only low-weighted indicators such as industrial income – we enter a low estimate between the average value of the indicators and the lowest value reported: the 25th percentile of the other indicators.
 By doing this, we avoid penalising an institution too harshly with a “zero” value for data that it overlooks or does not provide but we do not reward it for withholding them.

 Getting to the final result

 Moving from a series of specific data points to indicators, and finally to a total score for an institution, requires us to match values that represent fundamentally different data.
 To do this, we use a standardisation approach for each indicator and then combine the indicators in the proportions indicated to the right.

 The standardisation approach we use is based on the distribution of data within a particular indicator, where we calculate a cumulative probability function and evaluate where a particular institution’s indicator sits within that function.
-A cumulative probability score of X, in essence, tells us that a university with random values for that indicator would fall below that score X per cent of the time.

 For all indicators, except for the Academic Reputation Survey, we calculate the cumulative probability function using a version of Z-scoring.
 The Academic Reputation Survey was treated as a rank-size distribution.